 Lose weight and keep your fitness goals on track with these simple exercise and weight loss tricks — you’ll be summer-ready in no time!

-Here are five ways to maximise your workout and lose weight fast, PLUS some clever diet swaps, guaranteed to burn off all those Christmas canapés and keep your fitness momentum at an all-time high.
+Here are 12 genius ways to maximise your workout and lose weight fast, PLUS some clever diet swaps, guaranteed to burn off any extra calories and keep your fitness momentum at an all-time high.

 1. Plan your workouts in advance

-Rather than choosing a random Youtube workout, I suggest buying tailored online workout programme that’s customised to your level of experience.
-Each program can be tailored to be time-effective, ensure progress and help you avoid injuries I have some online workouts on my website that you can try out!
+Rather than choosing a random Youtube workout, Jess suggests buying tailored online workout programme that’s customised to your level of experience.
+Each program can be tailored to be time-effective, ensure progress and help you avoid injuries.
+Jess has some great online workouts that you can try out!

 Cardio burns calories — it’s true.
 But once you stop moving, the calorie burn also stops.
 So what’s the solution?
 Resistance training!